 Unfortunately, a severe infestation first requires the services of professional pest control to remove the bugs and prevent them from returning.
 Once you have the bug situation under control, call your residential electrical company to assess your outlets for any damage and to possibly rewire.

-At Tim Kyle Electric, no job is too small.
+At Tim Kyle Electric, Heating & Cooling, no job is too small.
 We give 100% to every light bulb change, just as we do to a remodeling or rewiring project.
 If you are in need of a residential electrical company in Howard County, Maryland or the greater Baltimore area, contact us today.
 We can inspect your electrical outlets for any insects and make sure your wiring has not been damaged.